tagoro9/fotingo/README.md

 This tool also enforces a clean commit history, as commit messages will be the default description of the pull request.

-The JIRA integration with Github helps you to do some of these tasks, such as: creating the branch (in github, but not locally) and updating the issue status if user has enabled the triggers.
-But, the creation of pull requests with meaningful content, and linking them to the JIRA ticket (not the ticket to the PR) has to be done manually.
+The Jira integration with GitHub helps you to do some of these tasks, such as: creating the branch (in GitHub, but not locally) and updating the issue status if user has enabled the triggers.
+But, the creation of pull requests with meaningful content, and linking them to the Jira ticket (not the ticket to the PR) has to be done manually.

 ## Contributing